publiccodenet/publiccode.net/membership/index.md

     - membership/founding-membership
 ---

+# Our members

+The Foundation for Public Code is a non-profit association of publicly owned organizations such as municipalities, regional and national governments.
+Together, they spearhead the digital transformation of government by pooling resources to jointly develop and maintain public code.

+Our members are:

+* Provincie Zuid-Holland, the Netherlands ([joined July 2020](https://www.zuid-holland.nl/publish/pages/25949/cf6_gs_brief_-_lidmaatschap_vereniging_foundation_for_public_code_-_dos-2016-0004358.pdf))

-# Become a member
+## Become a member

 We’re looking for members to help shape the Foundation for Public Code’s long term future.

 Members are forward-thinking public organizations with a strong commitment to the existence of an ecosystem of public code.
-As a member you'll help create a global community of public code empowered organizations that pool resources and collaborate in the digital transformation of modern government.
+As a member you'll be part of a global community of public code empowered organizations collaborating on the digital transformation of modern government.
 By benefiting from and supporting [codebase stewardship](https://publiccode.net/codebase-stewardship/), you'll help create higher quality services for the public that are more cost effective, with less risk and more local control.

 Sound interesting?
 Find out more [about becoming a member](https://about.publiccode.net/activities/membership-growth/) and get in touch with us!

 ## Benefits of being a member

-As a member, you’ll shape the Foundation’s processes and governance.
+Members shape the Foundation’s processes and governance.

 We will help you approach your digital systems in a way that promotes effective and high quality delivery, as well as: